Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

 Turning is the most common operation performed on the lathe.
-Turning is a machining operation in which the diameter of the workpiece is being reduced by removing the excess material from the outer diameter of the job (workpiece) which is mostly cylindrical or conical in shape.
+Turning is a machining operation in which the diameter of the workpiece is reduced by removing the excess material from the outer diameter of the job (workpiece) which is mostly cylindrical or conical in shape.

-The various type of turning operation are:
+The various type of turning operations are:

 Tapered Turning Operation:

-Tapered Turning is a machining process in which the cylindrical jobs are being machined to produce a conical surface.
+Tapered Turning is a machining process in which the cylindrical jobs are machined to produce a conical surface.
 In taper Turning the tapered component will be produced.

 The various methods used for Taper Turning are:

 In the taper turning attachment method, the slideways are tilted by an angle equal to the taper angle of the component so that the saddle is automatically tilted and when the saddle is moving on the slideways it produces a tapered component.

 - It can be used for both internal, and external operations.

 - Up to 0.1-degree accuracy can be produced.